meenuanil/Portfolio-Website/README.md

 Audience Metrics: Demographics (age, gender, location), growth rate, and follower retention.

 Tables, Filters, Bookmarks
-**Tables:** Utilize tables to present detailed data on post performance, follower demographics, and more.
+**Tables:** Utilize tables to present detailed data on post-performance, follower demographics, and more.

-**Filters:** Implement filters powered by M Query to allow users to customize the dashboard based on specific time periods, social media platforms, or other relevant criteria.
+**Filters:** Implement filters powered by M Query to allow users to customize the dashboard based on specific periods, social media platforms, or other relevant criteria.

 **Bookmarks:** Create bookmarks for saving specific views or settings using Power BI's bookmarking feature.